EslamTeleb1/Tourism-Management-system/README.md

 A small tour management laravel web app that is using to CRUD tours and bookings an Multi langauge support with built in auth for managing tours.

 ## how to run

 -   npm install
 -   go to the main branch
+-   npm run dev (for auth)
 -   php artisan serve

 ## Main func